 Peruvians are some of the kindest, most helpful and courteous people I’ve met during my travels.
 Until you put them in the driver’s seat.
 Then they turn into aggressive, angry, idiotic monsters.
 Especially in Lima.

-As is the norm for our travels, we rented a car right at the airport upon arrival (in Lima).
+As is the norm for our travels, we rented a car right at the airport upon arrival in Peru (in Lima).
 After a long flight from Europe and 2 hours (!) of waiting for our luggage at the most frustrating airport on the planet, we headed to the car rental place only to be told that our car isn’t available.
 Another half an hour of back and forth later, we were driving in crazy-ass Lima in the biggest SUV known to mankind.
 By the time we got to our hotel in Lima, my blood pressure was up and I was ready for a pisco sour.

 I could just end this article here, because that basically sums up our experience of driving in Peru.